 - Make the gravy.
 Yes, this can absolutely be done in advance.
 Simmer the giblets with aromatics to make giblet broth.
 Use the giblet broth to make gravy.
 When the gravy is reheated the next day, add the turkey drippings for additional flavor.
 No one will know the gravy was made a day early.
 This is a HUGE timesaver.

-- Roast the turkey or turkey tenderloins for smaller gatherings.
+- Roast the turkey.
+Turkey breast or tenderloins are a great option for small gatherings.

-- Reheat side dishes, such as the dressing, mashed potatoes, and green bean casserole.
+- Reheat side dishes prepared in advance like dressing, mashed potatoes, and casseroles.

 - Reheat the gravy, adding the drippings from the turkey.